Rehabilitation Medicine – Medicine’s Best Kept Secret

 Kyphoplasty - treatment for spinal compression fractures, commonly linked to osteoporosis

-Trigger Point Injections - procedure used to treat painful areas of muscle that contain knots of muscle, which form when muscles do not relax
+Trigger Point Injections - a procedure used to treat painful areas of muscle that contain knots of muscle, which form when muscles do not relax

 Occipital Nerve Blocks - reduces pain caused by the inflammation and swelling of tissue around the nerves located just above the back of the neck

-Low Profile Orthopaedic Bracing - these can provide control and support to treat numerous problems including pain, muscle weakness, sprains and strains
+Low Profile Orthopaedic Bracing - these can provide control and support to treat numerous problems including pain, muscle weakness, sprains, and strains